-If you have trained with us for any time at all you probably already know that we love HIIT (High Intensity Interval Training) as a way to get a great workout in a short period of time with huge long term benefits.
-We know that most of you that do our workouts love HIIT and you will likely love this HIIT workout as well.
+If you have trained with us for any time at all, you probably already know that we love HIIT (High Intensity Interval Training) as a way to get a great workout in a short period of time (and with serious long-term benefits).
+We know that many of you who do our workouts love HIIT, so you will likely love this HIIT workout too.

-In this workout video we have put together some high cardio exercises and some medium cardio exercises that will get you tired without pushing you past your threshold.
+In this routine, we have put together some high cardio exercises and some medium cardio exercises that will get you tired without pushing you past your threshold.
 This will keep the calorie burn at its highest levels through each set.
-Once you complete a full round of our 8 HIIT exercises we will give you a “break” in the form of a core specific section to really target your abs along with the rest of your midsection.
-Then we start over and do the whole thing over again so by the time you are done you will have done three rounds of the HIIT Section and two rounds of the Core Section.
+Once you complete a full round of our 8 HIIT exercises, we will give you a “break” in the form of a core-specific section to really target your abs along with the rest of your midsection.
+Then, we start over and do the whole thing over again, so by the time you are done you will have completed three rounds of the HIIT section and two rounds of the core section.

-The only way to see where you are at and get better is to get started and do what you can for as long as you can and try not to stop moving until you are done with your time limit or repetitions.
+The only way to see where you are at and get better is to just start and do what you can for as long as you can, and try not to stop moving until you are done with your time limit or repetitions.
 Try to push hard for longer the next time you try.
 And always remember that you should never do HIIT more than 2-3 times per week.
-This kind of workout is intense and doing it day after day, back to back can and will lead to repetitive stress injuries when you don’t give your body enough time to recover.
+This kind of workout is intense and doing it day after day, back to back can (and invariably will) lead to repetitive stress injuries when you don’t give your body enough time to recover.
 It can also increase the likelihood of overtraining, which can be dangerous and also completely sideline your fitness goals - click here to learn about the signs of overtraining and how to avoid it.

 Below is the printable workout used in the video.